What are the different types of pensions?

 How much you pay into your pension pot

-How much, if anything, your employer pays in
+How much your employer pays in

 How well your investments have performed